-Indianapolis has become a top brunch city.
-Places like Milktooth get national attention, while Cafe Patachou has been a local favorite for years.
-Hidden spots like Borage Cafe have loyal fans who come back every weekend.
+Indianapolis has become a serious brunch city.
+Milktooth gets national attention while Café Patachou remains a local favorite.
+Hidden gems like Borage Cafe have loyal weekend crowds.

-The best part isn’t just the food.
-Yes, the Turkish eggs at Borage and Dutch baby pancakes at Milktooth are incredible.
-But what makes these places special is how they bring people together and create their own unique style in the city’s food scene.
+The food is incredible, from Turkish eggs to Dutch baby pancakes.
+But what makes these places special is how they bring people together and create memorable experiences.

 7 Must-Try Best Brunch Spots in Indianapolis